sunshinescience/CI/README.md

 ________
 What I need to work out: What are the best labels for the agents?
-    For example: operating system, software on it (e.g., Python) An example is setting up the sizes as xxs, m/l Think of other labels I can make for the agents to make things easier If everything uses Python, for example, you can install it with a step, or if all of the builds need Python, it might be better to have Python installed on the VM.
+    For example: operating system, software on it (e.g., Python) An example is setting up the 'sizes'
+    Think of other labels I can make for the agents to make things easier If everything uses Python, for example, you can install it with a step, or if all of the builds need Python, it might be better to have Python installed on the VM.
 And then the agent would say it has Python, along with the other attributes it has